mjn28/NJIT-IS601-850-Mini-Project-1/About_Git.md

 **Some Stats!**

-By using GitHub, organizations can expect a 40% reduction in developer onboarding time, a 639% return on investment over 3 years, and an average of 45 minutes saved, per developer, per day.
+According to [GitHub](https://github.com/enterprise), organizations can expect a 40% reduction in developer onboarding time, a 639% return on investment over 3 years, and an average of 45 minutes saved, per developer, per day.
 All of these factors contribute to increased productivity and competitiveness of a company.